This article was sponsored by Align probiotics. All opinions are my own.

 How to Take Probiotics

 Remember, probiotics are part of your lifestyle.
 They’re not meant to be a one time thing, folks.
 In order to live a healthy life, you’ve got to remember to take them on a daily basis.
 There’s no quick fix when it comes to health.
 Anything you see that’s trying to sell you a quick fix it’s legit.
 Remember that.
 What is legit?
 Taking a daily probiotic such as Align for your digestive issues to help support your beneficial bacteria with continued daily use.
 I know many of you are trying to maintain digestive balance because you’ve emailed me and told me you want more info on gut health, which is why I’ve been teaming up with Align to create a few posts sharing ways that you can support your gut health, digestion and overall immune system on a daily basis.
 Why wait until you get diagnosed with a digestive disorder or another health issue before you take a hold of your health?
 To me, that’s silly.
 BUT, it’s what I needed to wake me up from being asleep for two decades with my food and lifestyle.
 Everything I write about on my website and in my book (and future books) comes from my heart because I’ve been there.
 I’ve struggled for over three decades (since I was a kid) with health issues and I want to show you how you can feel better by doing something that takes less than 5 seconds a day.
-Check out this coupon for Align so you can try it for yourself today HERE.

 This post was sponsored by Align.
 All opinions are my own.